Kororipo Heritage Park

 A meeting place of cultures

-Kororipo Heritage Park is where Māori and Europeans lived side by side and where some of the most important early meetings between our two cultures took place.
+Kororipo Heritage Park is where Māori and Europeans lived side by side and where some of the most important early meetings between the two cultures took place.

 For 500 years Kororipo has been one of the most important landing and meeting places in the north.
-Culturally and historically it’s one of the most important sites in Aotearoa New Zealand.
+Culturally and historically it’s one of the most significant sites in Aotearoa New Zealand.

 The pā that was built here was a strategic site for northern Māori, culminating as the fortress and headquarters of Ngāpuhi chief Hongi Hika, who was a skilled leader in war and trade.
 200 years ago Hongi Hika invited the Church Missionary Society to Kerikeri.
 The settlement that was built became the place where Māori and Europeans came to trade, talk and learn from each other.